MN-01

 Plain Language

-Operators must implement commercially reasonable age verification methods — such as a neutral age screen — to determine whether a user is a minor.
-The standard for minor status shifts over time: before January 1, 2027, the safety prohibitions in § 59.1-615(A) only apply if the operator has actual knowledge the user is a minor; from January 1, 2027 onward, the operator must have 'reasonably determined' the user is not a minor to avoid those obligations, creating a constructive knowledge standard.
-Because the entire act takes effect January 1, 2027, the actual-knowledge carve-out in clause (i) would only apply if the act were to take effect before that date.
+Operators must implement commercially reasonable age verification methods — such as a neutral age screen — to determine whether each user is a minor.
+The knowledge standard shifts over time: before January 1, 2027, subsection A only applies if the operator has actual knowledge the user is a minor; from January 1, 2027 onward, the standard tightens to require that the operator must have affirmatively and reasonably determined the user is not a minor.
+This effectively creates a safe harbor for operators who lack actual knowledge during the initial period, which narrows once the reasonable-determination standard takes effect.

 B. An operator shall use commercially reasonable methods, such as a neutral age screen mechanism, to determine whether a user is a minor.
 C. A user shall not be considered a minor for the purposes of subsection A if (i) prior to January 1, 2027, the operator does not have actual knowledge that the user is a minor or (ii) beginning on January 1, 2027, the operator has reasonably determined that the user is not a minor.